TexPoint Frequently Asked Questions

 - PowerPoint/Word & TexPoint seem to be unstable

-Unfortunately Office for Mac is still miles away from the stability/reliability/performance of Office for Windows.
+Unfortunately Office for Mac is still behind the stability/reliability/performance of Office for Windows - and for obvious reasons will always be (?)...

 - PowerPoint (Word?) crashes on startup

-Office:mac can corrupt its own settings.
+Office:mac can corrupt its own settings (this information is for Office X and 2004 only).
 Please try the following:

 - Close PowerPoint